KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ![ROC-AUC](src/ROC-AUC.png)

-This section summarizes the evaluation results for each model and provides a detailed explanation of the metrics used in classification tasks.

 ## References
 Wild, S., Roglic, G., Green, A., Sicree, R., & King, H. (2004).
 Global prevalence of diabetes.
 Diabetes Care, 27(5), 1047–1053. https://doi.org/10.2337/diacare.27.5.1047